haleykwok/Website_Hugo_Academic/content/_index.md

           date_end: '2024-08-10'
           description: |2-
               Responsibilities include: Building a Multi-Agent System for Real-Time Conversations Between Humans and AIs
+              * Contributing to the development of a Multi-Agent System that facilitates real-time interaction between humans and AI from scratch, enhancing user experience and system responsiveness.
+              * Integrating natural language processing capabilities to improve the system’s conversational accuracy and intelligence.

         - title: Machine Learning and Software Engineering Research Assistant
           company: McGill Software Technology Lab, led by Profs.
 Martin Robillard & Jin Guo, McGill University